jackiehjm/stx-docs/doc/source/deploy_install_guides/r7_release/bare_metal/aio_duplex_install_kubernetes.rst

          # Create ‘nova-local’ local volume group
          system host-lvg-add ${NODE} nova-local

-         # Get UUID of DISK to create PARTITION to be added to ‘nova-local’ local volume group
+         # Get UUID of an unused DISK to to be added to the ‘nova-local’ volume
-         # CEPH OSD Disks can NOT be used
+         # group.
+CEPH OSD Disks can NOT be used
-         # For best performance, do NOT use system/root disk, use a separate physical disk.

          # List host’s disks and take note of UUID of disk to be used
          system host-disk-list ${NODE}
-         # ( if using ROOT DISK, select disk with device_path of
-         #   ‘system host-show ${NODE} | grep rootfs’   )

-         # Create new PARTITION on selected disk, and take note of new partition’s ‘uuid’ in response
-         # The size of the PARTITION needs to be large enough to hold the aggregate size of
-         # all nova ephemeral disks of all VMs that you want to be able to host on this host,
-         # but is limited by the size and space available on the physical disk you chose above.
-         # The following example uses a small PARTITION size such that you can fit it on the
-         # root disk, if that is what you chose above.
-         # Additional PARTITION(s) from additional disks can be added later if required.
-         PARTITION_SIZE=30

-         system host-disk-partition-add -t lvm_phys_vol ${NODE} <disk-uuid> ${PARTITION_SIZE}

-         # Add new partition to ‘nova-local’ local volume group
+         # Add the unused disk to the ‘nova-local’ volume group
-         system host-pv-add ${NODE} nova-local <NEW_PARTITION_UUID>
+         system host-pv-add ${NODE} nova-local <DISK_UUID>
-         sleep 2

    #. **For OpenStack only:** Configure data interfaces for controller-0.
       Data class interfaces are vswitch interfaces used by vswitch to provide